 I turn against him then, and I spit in his tea when he isn’t looking and fold curses into his bread, all spite and spider; and when he sleeps, I prick his skin with the points of needles, and I whisper in his ears, conjuring devils each night to plague his dreams.
-In the pocket of his coat one day, I tuck in the body of a bird with its neck broke and maggots where birdsong should be; and a purse of snapped bones, and once it was a mouse and I press it into the dark of his shoe; and salt-strangled slugs I slip into his hands so he finds them when he wakes.
+In the pocket of his coat one day, I tucked the body of a bird with its neck broke and maggots where birdsong should be, then a purse of snapped bones, and once it was a mouse that I pressed into the dark of his shoe, then salt-strangled slugs into his hands so he finds them when he wakes.

 “Not in that chair,” I tell him each day.
 “Please, not in that chair.”